references

 Where can I set up a TROBOLO?

 Technically, anywhere.
-Depending on the place of installation, there are different TROBOLO models for indoor and outdoor use, e.g. for gardens, houses and tiny houses, campers and vans, and institutions.
+The TROBOLO models are suitable for indoor and outdoor use, e.g. for gardens, houses and tiny houses, campers and vans, and institutions.
 A TROBOLO works completely self-sufficient and offers high comfort even in very remote locations.

 Do ongoing expenses arise by using a TROBOLO?

-Do I have to look at faeces when opening the TROBOLO?
+Do I have to look at feces when opening the TROBOLO?

 Does it matter if the urine isn't completely separated?

 The design of the TROBOLO system ensures that nothing can be spilt and that it still works if the urine is not separated entirely.
-If the urine isn’t diverted correctly by the separator, it simply flows into the solids container where, in small quantities, it causes no disadvantage.
+If the urine isn’t diverted correctly by the urine diverter, it simply flows into the solids container where, in small quantities, it causes no disadvantage.

 Do I have to consider anything in relation to menstruation and using a TROBOLO?